petershin/liferay-learn/docs/commerce/latest/en/order-management/order-importer.md

 order-importer/using-order-importer.md
 ```

-You can use the Order Importer in Liferay Commerce to quickly import new orders.
+You can use the Order Importer in Liferay Commerce to add new orders that aren't already in the system quickly.
 It supports importing Orders from a CSV file, Wishlist or past Orders.

 ::::{grid} 2
 :gutter: 3 3 3 3